BizTrackxrp/TheCreativeMom/posts/creating-work-that-matters.md

 ---
 title: "Creating Work That Matters, and What's the Purpose Behind My Work?"
 date: "2025-12-13"
-excerpt: "As a creative who is still maturing as a filmmaker, I often wonder whether creating deep, impactful work makes me any less of an artist, or if it would make my work any less valuable to an audience."
+excerpt: "As a creative who is still maturing as a filmmaker, I often wonder if creating deep, impactful work makes me any less of an artist, or makes my work any less valuable to an audience."
 category: "Behind the Scenes"
 ---